What is septicemia?

 What are the symptoms of septicemia?

 The following are the most common symptoms of septicemia.
-However, each individual may experience symptoms differently.
+However, each person may

 Septicemia develops very quickly.
 The patient rapidly becomes very ill, and may: